 Cannabis topicals for skin disorders

-While research is in preliminary phases, topical cannabis has gained the attention of medical researchers.
+While research is in preliminary phases, cannabis lotion has gained the attention of medical researchers.
 Currently, researchers are looking into the benefits of topical cannabis for the following skin conditions:

 - Skin tumors